lbriais/stacked_config/README.md

 The constructor parameter `optional_filter` parameter aims at filtering the ENV variables:

-* if nil, all the ENV[] content will be added to the ENV layer
+* if nil, all the ENV[] content will be added to the `env_layer`
 * it can be a single string if you want only one variable
-* it could be an array of accepted names of variables. ex: `StackedConfig::Layers::EnvLayer.new 'VAR_NAME_1'` `StackedConfig::Layers::EnvLayer.new ['VAR_NAME_1', 'VAR_NAME_2']`
+* it can be an array of accepted names of variables. ex: `StackedConfig::Layers::EnvLayer.new 'VAR_NAME_1'` `StackedConfig::Layers::EnvLayer.new ['VAR_NAME_1', 'VAR_NAME_2']`
-* it could be a regexp that variables names must match. ex: `StackedConfig::Layers::EnvLayer.new /somePattern/`
+* it can be a regexp that variables names have to match. ex: `StackedConfig::Layers::EnvLayer.new /somePattern/`

 ### Script command line options